Kamalkvaishnav/thefirstgame/README.md

 This is inspired by space inventor game.
 I have used pygame library.
-I have imported random in this game. you just have to run this coad in python editor and enjoy the game. you can kill "Angryman" with the space button by firing a bullet. you can also move "Happyman" with Left-Right key.
+I have imported random in this game.
+You just have to run this coad in python editor to enjoy the game.
+You can kill "Angryman" with the space button by firing a bullet.
+You can also move "Happyman" with Left-Right key.